rukshn/spark-docs/terminology/concepts/index.md

 # Terminology

-Clinical concepts and other content used to code CQL can be stored in the CQL Editor.
+Clinical concepts, the data dictionary and other content used to code CQL can be stored in the CQL Editor.

 This allows the CQL editor to autocomplete with the codes stored within it when writing.
 These codes are referred to as `concepts` or `codes` in the CQL editor.
-This aligns with the terminology concept in FHIR.
+This aligns with the terminology concept in FHIR, and the Data Dictonary in the DAK.

 **This is CQL editor autocomplete in action:**